tgirke/GEN242/content/en/assignments/Projects/project_data.md

 ### Submit workflow from command-line to cluster

-In addition to running the worksflow within an interactive R sesssions after logging in to a computer node with `srun`, one can execute the workflows entirely from the command-line by including the relevant workflow run instructions in an R script.
+In addition to running workflows within interactive R sessions, after logging in to a computer node with `srun`, one can execute them entirely from the command-line by including the relevant workflow run instructions in an R script.
 The R script can then be submitted via a Slurm submission script to the cluster.
 The following gives an example for the RNA-Seq workflow (ChIP-Seq version requires only minor adjustments).